 Bathroom with bath, fitted shower, WC and wash-basin

 There are steep steps from the house to the raised terrace and patio furniture, then further steps to the parking-area.
-Every year a summer festival is held in the village, for 2018 the dates are Friday 20th - Sunday 22nd July 2018, the village will be exceptionally busy, crowded and live music will be playing most of the weekend. *A cot is not provided, bring your own travel cot.
+Every year a summer festival is held in the village, for 2021 the dates are Friday 16th - Sunday 18th July.
+During this time the village will be exceptionally busy, crowded and live music will be playing most of the weekend. *A cot is not provided, bring your own travel cot.

-- Dogs welcome (1 dog over 1 year old only)
+- Dogs welcome (2 dogs over 1 year old only)